Chris Smith was named the head coach of the men’s soccer program on April 1, 2010.

 Prior to his arrival in Dobbs Ferry, Smith held the same position at Division I Saint Peter’s College from 2004-2006.
 While at SPC, he posted a 26-23-11 overall record.
-He went to the MAAC Tournament two out of three times and had an overall conference record of 15-8-4.
+He reached the MAAC Tournament twice and posted an overall conference record of 15-8-4.
 He coached two Offensive Players of the Year, 14 All-Conference players and had the top-ranked offense and second-ranked defense in the MAAC in his last season.
 Smith’s head coaching tenure began at Division III Manhattanville College where he posted a mark of 32-26-3 from 2001-2003.
 During his time with the Valiants, he earned Skyline Conference Coach of the Year in 2001 while guiding the team to two conference tournaments.

 Before his head coaching posts, Smith was an assistant at The College of New Jersey from 1996 to 1999.
 TCNJ won the National Championship in 1996 and finished as the runner-up in 1997.
 In 2000, Smith did one season as an assistant at Southern Connecticut State University before moving on to Manhattanville in 2001.

 While an undergraduate at Southern Connecticut State, he started on three Final Four teams winning a National Championship in 1992.
 After graduation from SCSU in 1995, Smith played professional soccer with the Tampa Bay Terror of the National Professional Soccer League.

 Smith has a Bachelor of Science in Business Administration, a Master of Arts in Athletic Administration and holds a United States Soccer Federation “A” license.
 He resides in Long Island, New York with his wife, Maureen, and their three daughters, Alana, Emily and Delia.

 Pedro Velazquez returns to the Mavericks after volunteering as an assistant coach two years ago and serving as the graduate assistant last season.
 This season he will assist with daily operations of the men's soccer program, including conducting invidual training of goalkeepers, scouting, recruiting, ordering and cataloguing inventory, supervising film sessions and game taping and monitoring academic progress and study hall assignments.